daria-serkova/aws-cdk/audit-services/audit-as-service-streaming-firehose/architecture/audit-event-ingestion-and-processing/user-access/README.md

-# User Access: Supported Audit Events
+# Supported Audit Events: User Access

 Managing user access effectively is critical for maintaining security and ensuring that users have appropriate permissions to perform their roles.
 Here’s a comprehensive list of events that are typically sent from such a service to an audit log (and supported out-of-the-box in this service).